Preparing for the CMA Exam as a Busy Parent

 The same goes for working parents.

-Create a study schedule that divides your focus into manageable chunks of study times.
-If you have smaller children you may find that studying while they nap or after they go to bed for the night is best.
+Create a study schedule that divides your focus into manageable chunks of study time.
+If you have smaller children, you may find that studying while they nap or after they go to bed for the night is best.

 Not interested in creating your own schedule?
-CMA Exam Academy has a made-for-you schedule that breaks up topics into easy to digest chunks.
-Learn more here.
+CMA Exam Academy has a made-for-you 16-Week Accelerator program that breaks up topics into easy-to-digest chunks.

 If your kids are in school and you have some free time during the day, take advantage of it.